JornLotsch/TrigeminalChemosensitivity/README.md

-# Trigeminal Sensitivity Research Project
+# Trigeminal sensitivity and modulation in humans from a general population sample

-A comprehensive research project analyzing trigeminal sensitivity and related factors using statistical analysis and data visualization in R.
+A research project analyzing trigeminal sensitivity and related factors using machine learning, statistical analysis and data visualization in R.

 ## Project Overview